gboeing/ppd534/syllabus/readme.md

 - Urdan, Statistics in Plain English, ch.
 1. [USC link](https://ebookcentral.proquest.com/lib/socal/reader.action?docID=3060431).
 - Macdonald.
 The American Community Survey.
 Journal of the American Planning Association.
 [Direct link](https://doi.org/10.1080/01944360608976768).
 [USC link](https://www-doi-org.libproxy2.usc.edu/10.1080/01944360608976768).

-Reading response 1 due the day before class.

 ## Sep 10 - Coding Bootcamp I

+Group assignment 1 due the day before class.

 We introduce the basics of Python, a powerful programming language for data analysis, visualization, and software development.
 We work with Python via the Jupyter notebook, which lets you use Python in an interactive coding environment.